Photo: Dietmar Rabich / Wikimedia Commons

 Getting from the airport: Sydney’s Airport Link train runs directly from both Sydney Airport terminals to the CBD (Central Station, Town Hall, Wynyard, Martin Place, St James) — 13 minutes to Central, $20.36 single (2026 pricing).
 The Airport Link is the most convenient and cost-effective option; taxis and rideshare to the CBD run $40–60 depending on traffic.

-Sydney in summer: December–February: extremely hot (35–42°C days are common), extremely popular (New Year’s Eve — the Sydney Harbour fireworks are among the most spectacular in the world, visible from all harbour-facing rooms in the Park Hyatt and Crown — books out 6–12 months ahead at premium pricing).
-March–May and September–November: the best weather (20–25°C), manageable crowds.
+Sydney in summer: December–February: extremely hot (35–42°C days are common) and extremely popular (New Year’s Eve — the Sydney Harbour fireworks are among the most spectacular in the world, visible from all harbour-facing rooms at the Park Hyatt and Crown — books out 6–12 months ahead at premium pricing).
+March–May and September–November bring the best weather (20–25°C) and manageable crowds.

 FAQ